Enhance Real-Time Collaboration on Your Website with TogetherJS

 <script src="https://togetherjs.com/togetherjs-min.js"></script>

-You can also download the source and host it in your server if you like.
+You can also download the source and host it on your server.

-That’s it!
-Now you have TogetherJS on your site and it will be active after the browser finishes reloading the page.
-Either way, this only works after users click on the button.
-Just add the code below wherever you want:
+Now you have TogetherJS on your site, and it will be active after the browser reloads the page.
+This feature only works after users click the button.
+Add the code below wherever you want:

 <button onclick="TogetherJS(this); return false;">Start TogetherJS</button>

-For more advanced setup and other configurations, please visit the documentation page.
+For advanced setup and other configurations, visit the documentation page.

 Conclusion

-TogetherJS is useful for those who need collaborative features for their web page or web project to keep their online collaborators on the same page.
-The fact that TogetherJS allows this feature to be available on any site, and across multiple browsers, is a powerful feature that we can take advantage of.
-There are good examples of its implementation at JSFiddle and Pixelreka that you can check out to see its potential.
+TogetherJS is beneficial for those who need collaborative features on their web pages or projects, ensuring online collaborators stay on the same page.
+The fact that TogetherJS works on any site and across multiple browsers is a powerful feature.
+Check out examples of its implementation on JSFiddle and Pixelreka to see its potential.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail